Lotta’s Fountain

 Parking: Union Square garage or Sutter-Stockton garage nearby.

-Walking: At the junction of Market, Geary, and Kearny, the center of downtown.
-Near Union Square, the Financial District, and the Theater District.
+Walking: At the junction of Market, Geary, and Kearny, near Union Square, the Financial District, and the Theater District.

 Explore Nearby